 If you’ve exhausted your options for trying to get your photos taken down from a site by yourself, there are lawyers who specialize in copyright and intellectual property law.
 Hiring one may be your best bet if you feel you are owed money from whoever was using your photos without permission.
 If the photos were used in an ad of some sort, this is a more likely scenario than if someone was just using your photos and pretending they were their own.

 While this situation can be upsetting and difficult to handle, don’t panic or lose hope.
 People who use photos without permission often haven’t done the work of trying to hide it, and instead, run on the assumption that the model whose photos are being used will never find out.
 This means they also don’t tend to have any safeguards in place that would protect or defend them if you were to take legal action, which will give you a leg up on them in legal proceedings.

 Again, it’s better to be proactive than reactive with your modeling photos, which means trying to avoid this situation in the first place.
-That is why models who join ModelScouts.com have a choice of privacy settings inside their modeling profiles.
-Models can choose who will have access to their photos, such as:
+That is why ModelScouts.com offers privacy settings so that only registered members can view your photos if that’s what you prefer.

 However, no matter what you do your photos may still be stolen from other websites or social media accounts where you post your photos.
 In that event, stay calm and try the above steps to get your modeling photos taken down or at least to receive credit for them.
 Do your part to warn other models of sketchy sites/companies who steal photos and stay alert for similar reports from other people in the industry.